rtiangha/PonyPrompt/README.md

 ### RPM-based Distributions (ex.
 Fedora/RHEL/CentOS/openSUSE, etc.)
 `sudo rpm -ivh ponyprompt-<VERSION>.noarch.rpm cowprompt-data-<VERSION>.noarch.rpm`

+### Void Linux

+You can use either these instructions, or the instructions in the **Other Distributions** section below.

+Install fortune-mod:

+`sudo xbps-install fortune-mod`

+To install CowPrompt-data, follow the **Void Linux** installation instructions on the [CowPrompt project page](https://github.com/rtiangha/CowPrompt) to set up a Void Linux development environment, build the CowPrompt and related packages.

+Copy the contents of `build-void` into `void-packages/srcpkgs`.
+For example, assuming that the `PonyPrompt` and `void-packages` project directories are on the same level:

+`cp -ar ../PonyPrompt/build-void/* srcpkgs/`

+Build the packages:

+`./xbps-src pkg PonyPrompt`

+Install the packages using `xi`

+`xi PonyPrompt CowPrompt-data`

 ### Other Distributions
 Ensure that `ponysay` and `fortune` are installed in your system (either through your distribution's package manager or by manually compiling it).
 Then, you can use the included `Makefile` to install/uninstall PonyPrompt, and the `Makefile` from the [CowPrompt](https://github.com/rtiangha/CowPrompt) project to install `cowprompt-data`.